scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 the root rank.
 To set the state using the snapshot API requires assigning a modified snapshot to the system state (i.e. all system data is reset upon setting).
 The advantages to this approach come from the ease of use of working with a single object containing the complete description of the state.
-The following snippet showcases hows this approach can be used to set the z position of all particles to zero.
+The following snippet showcases how this approach can be used to set the z position of all particles to zero.

 .. code-block:: python